Inception-framework/debugger/README.md

   * No port locking
   * Connected to the `/dev/ttyUSB1` device (if needed use `dmesg` to check the device name)
   * e.g. `picocom -b115200 -fn -pn -d8 -r -l /dev/ttyUSB1`
-* Wait until Linux boots, log in as root and start interacting with the simple register (with `devmem`, for instance).
+* Wait until Linux boots, log in as root and start interacting with SAB4Z (with `devmem`, for instance).

 # <a name="Building"></a>Building the whole example from scratch